There have been reports that hackers tried to download configuration files from sites using WordPress to steal their database credentials.

 Wordfence, a provider of web application firewall services (WAF) reported that about 130 million attacks directed at harvesting database credentials from 1.3 million sites by downloading their configuration files were blocked by Wordfence Firewall.

-“The attack was started by hackers since 30th of May 2020 becoming the peak of the attack campaign having recorded about 75% of the total attempt at exploiting the theme and plugin vulnerabilities all through the WordPress environment.”
+“Hackers started the attack since 30th of May 2020 becoming the peak of the attack campaign having recorded about 75% of the total attempt at exploiting the theme and plugin vulnerabilities all through the WordPress environment.”
 This was stated by Ram Gall, Wordfence QA engineer.

 He emphasized the fact that the attacks were executed from a network of 20,000 different IP addresses with most having been previously deployed in an earlier large-scale campaign that also targeted WordPress sites early last month.